How To Register a Business Name in the UK: A Comprehensive Guide

 - Steer clear of sensitive words or terms that could be deemed offensive or suggest a connection with government or local authorities.

-2 Check Name Availability
+2 Check name availability

 Checking name availability helps prevent potential legal issues with other businesses and ensures that your chosen name is unique and suitable for your legal entity.
 This step is crucial in establishing a strong brand identity and avoiding confusion in the marketplace.

-3 Decide on the Official Business Address
+3 Decide on the official business address

-4 Choose an SIC Code
+4 Choose an SIC code

 A Standard Industrial Classification code represents the type of activity your organisation engages in.
-Selecting an appropriate SIC code is important when registering your business name as it helps identify the nature of your company.
+Selecting an appropriate SIC code is important when registering your company name as it helps identify the nature of your business.
+Start by examining the overview screen for the company on the register.
+You need to provide at least one code that describes the economic activities of your company.

-5 Appoint a Company Director
+5 Appoint a company director

 Your company must have at least one director.
 The director is the individual responsible for overseeing all aspects of the business, and are also legally obligated to ensure reports and company accounts are prepared.
 Company directors must be aged 16 or over and not disqualified from being a director.

-6 Outline a Company Share Structure
+6 Outline a company share structure

 Outlining your company’s share structure includes: